vmware-archive/pkst-home/README.md

 # pkst-home

-Home for the PKS Telementry team.
+Home for the PKS Telementry team.  pks-telemetry@pivotal.io  or find us on slack at #pks-telemetry-eng

 ## Set up workstation